asgrim/asgrim/README.md

+💻 I am a consultant, software developer, and trainer.

 😁 I help maintain some open source software!

-💻 I do a lot of PHP work, and dabble in C, Java, Rust and more.

 📫 You can get in touch with me on ...